-There’s another critical aspect of the owner’s trap: we work so hard we grow to resent our business.
+Another critical aspect of the owner’s trap is that we work so hard we grow to resent our business.
 When this happens, we may start treating our business like an ATM instead of an asset.
 We take money out to fund our lifestyle, thinking we deserve it.
 Or we try to escape the business by “buffering” with food, alcohol, Netflix, etc.

 So how do you get out of the owner’s trap?
 Begin by treating your business as an investment and turning it into an asset.
 Investing in your business is the best investment you can make because you control its value, unlike the stock market or real estate.

 Escaping the trap doesn’t have to be hard, and it’s not about using willpower and grit.
 These are the areas to focus on:

 - Mindset: Decide to love your business and manage your mind